Non-Aligned Movement: Self-determination of Puerto Rico

 Since 1961, the organization has supported the discussion of the case of Puerto Rico's self-determination before the United Nations.
 A resolution on the matter was to be proposed on the XV Summit by the Hostosian National Independence Movement but did not progress.

 Self-determination of Western Sahara

 Since 1973, the group has supported the discussion of the case of Western Sahara's self-determination before the United Nations.
-The movement reaffirmed in its meeting (Sharm El Sheikh 2009) the support to the Self-determination of the Sahrawi people by choosing between any valid option, welcomed the direct conversations between the parties, and remembered the responsibility of the United Nations on the Sahrawi issue.
+The movement reaffirmed in its meeting (Sharm El Sheikh 2009) the support to the Self-determination of the Sahrawi people by choosing between any valid option, welcomed the direct converzations between the parties, and remembered the responsibility of the United Nations on the Sahrawi issue.

 Sustainable developments

 The movement is publicly committed to the tenets of sustainable development and the attainment of the Millennium Development Goals, but it believes that the international community has not created conditions conducive to development and has infringed upon the right to sovereign development by each member state.
 Issues such as globalization, the debt burden, unfair trade practices, the decline in foreign aid, donor conditionality, and the lack of democracy in international financial decision-making are cited as factors inhibiting development.